Toyota Kata

 - Experiment against obstacles: Once a target condition is established, we then identify the obstacles in our way.
 These obstacles allow us to define, and run experiments against them in order to learn what works, and what doesn't.

-How Do You Teach the Improvement Kata?
+How to Teach the Improvement Kata?

 One thing athletes have in common with those learning the Improvement Kata is that both need a good coach.